 Price – US $22.99 / CAN $30.99 / EU €22.99 / UK £19.99

 Play Area – Seated

-Accompanying that stellar presentation is an equally impressive audio design which has fantastic 3D audio and matching sound effects for each stage.
-Each level has a unique and chill song to listen to you as you cruise around and they fit great, but for myself, turning off the soundtrack was the best way to truly experience exactly what Mirage is offering.
-Just sitting in that canyon while water flowed around me, birds flew overhead and nothing but the sounds of the perfectly realized world hit my ears made those moments some of the most relaxing and chill ones I have ever experienced in Virtual Reality.
+Accompanying that stellar presentation is equally impressive audio design which has fantastic 3D audio and matching sound effects for each stage.
+Depending upon the stage and whether you are racing or exploring will determine what musical track is playing, but for myself, turning off the soundtrack was the best way to truly experience exactly what Mirage is offering.
+Just sitting in that canyon while water flowed around me, birds flew by and nothing but the sounds of the perfectly realized world hit my ears made those moments some of the most relaxing and chill ones I have ever experienced in Virtual Reality.

 Better Than Life provided The VR Grid with a press code for this title and, regardless of this review, we thank them for that!